avaneev/biteopt/README.md

 rogue and cannot be detected), this method in absolute majority of runs will return the same optimum.

-BITEOPT is a self-optimizing method.
+BITEOPT is a self-optimizing method making it completely objective function- agnostic.

 ## Comparison ##